 GDPR & customer data: How will the GDPR impact your customer data management

-GDPR customer data requirements vary based on how your business uses customer data.
+The impact of GDPR requirements on your customer data management will vary based on how your business uses customer data.
 Data controllers (businesses that collect and process end user data) must implement a range of measures to ensure compliance with the GDPR, including meeting the requirements of a data processing agreement.
 Data processors also must meet numerous technical & organizational requirements, though not quite as stringent as controllers since they do not determine what’s done with the data itself.

 Companies can be data controllers, data processors, or in some cases, both a controller and a processor.
 Data controllers are businesses that collect their end users' data and decide why and how that data is processed.
 On our marketing website, for example, Segment is considered a data controller.
 As a vendor, however, the more meaningful way Segment is impacted by the GDPR is as a data processor, as we are a company that helps our customers with the processing of their customer data.